The Founder and CEO of Asian Debate League

 - Toledo College, A.A. in Business Administration

-Debate, Speech, and Writing Instructor
+Debate, Speech, Writing, and Math Instructor

 Debate and Speech Instructor